n1k0/nicolas.perriault.net/pages/code/2010/express.md

     $ node app.js
     Express server listening on port 3000

-Note that the generated project skeleton implies using [Jade](jade-lang.com/) as a tremplate engine and the [Less CSS syntax](http://lesscss.org/), while one might want to use something else, which is perfectly possible by [configuring](http://expressjs.com/guide.html#Configuration) the project differently.
+Note that the generated project skeleton implies using [Jade](jade-lang.com/) as a template engine and the [Less CSS syntax](http://lesscss.org/), while one might want to use something else, which is perfectly possible by [configuring](http://expressjs.com/guide.html#Configuration) the project differently.

 Next steps documentation will be provided by [official Express documentation](http://expressjs.com/guide.html).